aknight0587/ansible/README.md

 - Tomcat - Downloaded from Apache's website, version is specified by user (tested 7.0.82, 8.5.9)
 - Java - OpenJDK installed via yum or apt, version is specified by user

-Vagrantfiles are provided for testing and uses the tomcat.yml playbook and are running Centos 6.8 and Ubuntu 16 LTS
+Vagrantfiles are provided for testing and uses the tomcat.yml playbook, CentOS and Ubuntu provided

 Dockerfile uses Ubuntu latest and runs the docker.yml playbook on the container